m0lentum/starframe/plans.md

 - camera
     - store in or out of Space? how best to access in rendering Systems?
     - smoothed movement
-    - attach to game objects (separate thing that follows or component?)
+    - attach to game objects (as a separate thing linked to the object somehow or component of the object itself?)

 **misc**
 - add loading level from file to the project template